luizpvas/explicit/README.md

 The following methods are available in `Explicit::Request` to configure the MCP tool:

 - `mcp_tool_name(name)` - Sets the unique identifier for the tool.
 Should be a string with only ASCII letters, numbers and underscore.
-If unspecified, the route's path is used.
+By default it is set to a normalized version of the route's path.
 - `mcp_tool_description(description)` - Sets the description of the tool.
   Markdown supported.
-If unspecified, the request description is used.
+By default it is set to the request description.
 - `mcp_tool_title(title)` - Sets the human readable name for the tool.
 - `mcp_tool_read_only(true/false)` - If true, the tool does not modify its environment.